 South East Asia

-Our new South East Asia Jungle Track, the most ambitious project in our 99-year history, is all …
+Our new South East Asia Jungle Track is now open!
+The most ambitious project in our 100-year …

 PSA: High canopy habitat temporary closure to complete visitor pathways

 From Tuesday 8 June, we’re just going to be installing the final themed concreting for the visitor pathways in our high canopy primate habitat.

 This work will take until late June and throughout this period, due to this area needing to be closed, we’ll be offering you and your whanau and friends a 20% discounted entry on all Zoo tickets.

 While there will be some days the orangutans and siamangs can still use the high canopy’s aerial pathways (and these can be viewed from a range of Zoo areas), we appreciate we are unable to give you, our much-valued visitors, the full experience of our South East Asia Jungle Track high canopy habitat.

 To receive this discount there’s nothing you need to do!
 Whether you’re purchasing tickets online, or when you arrive at Auckland Zoo, you’ll be automatically discounted.